History of Delhi

 Education of Delhi

-The system of education in Delhi is administered by the NCT governments, the Director of Education or by Private organisations.
-There were 2,515 primaries, 635 middle, 504 secondary and 1,208 senior secondary schools in Delhi according to the report of 2005-06 report.
-There are reputed institutions for higher studies in Delhi and it includes 165 colleges, among them five medical colleges and eight engineering colleges.
-Delhi University and the Jawaharlal Nehru
+The education system in Delhi is administered by the NCT governments, the Director of Education or by Private organisations.
+There were 2,515 primaries, 635 middle, 504 secondary and 1,208 senior secondary schools in Delhi.
+Delhi University and the Jawaharlal Nehru University are among the renowned universities of Delhi.
+The private schools of Delhi are affiliated to the administering bodies.

 Administration of Delhi